twug/twug/README.md

 # Twug

-Twig PHP (https://twig.symfony.com/) compiled to JavaScript.
+Twig PHP (https://twig.symfony.com/) compiled to JavaScript with [Uniter](http://asmblah.github.io/uniter/).

-> Note: This is an experimental release.
+> Note 1: This is an experimental release.
 Expect things to be broken, performance to be sub-optimal and the compiled JS bundle size to be rather large for now.

+> Note 2: This is primarily a demonstration of how [Uniter](http://asmblah.github.io/uniter/) is able to handle complex projects like Twig.
+If you want to use Uniter to build the rest of your client-side logic, you can skip using Twug.js and just require Twig.php with Composer as part of your build.

 ## How to use it